 When diagnosed with PSC or if you are meeting with a new doctor, you may want to talk with a family member or close friend, and outline questions to ask your doctor.
 Having someone to brainstorm with helps ensure that you don’t miss an important question.
 Please remember, there is no such thing as a silly question.
 The doctors will likely have an answer for you or may research the answer.
 Communicating with your doctor can help you feel more comfortable and build a good working relationship with your medical team.
 Most people's questions do not end after diagnosis.
-You will likely have many different questions throughout the course of PSC.

 TIPS FOR A SUCCESSFUL DOCTOR’S VISIT

 - Bring a Family Member or Friend: Many people find it helpful to bring someone with them to medical appointments.
 Your family member or friend will be another set of ears when your doctor is relaying important information.
 Your medical buddy can also take notes, which are helpful to review after you get home.

 - Be Prepared: Write your questions down ahead of time.
 If you have many questions, try to write the most important ones at the top of the list.
 It may help your doctor if you give them your questions at the beginning of your visit.

 - Take Your Time: Try not to be rushed during your visit.
 If time doesn't allow for finishing all of your questions, you may want to ask for an earlier appointment, or request that the doctor get back to you by phone or email.

 - Keep an Updated List: Type or write a list of your medical conditions, dates of diagnosis, medications (dosage and frequency), and allergies.
 Make copies and keep this list in accessible places, including your purse or wallet, as well as at home.
 Update the list when your medications change.
 This list is a priceless tool when visiting both your physician’s office and the hospital.
 It reduces the stress for everyone involved in your care.